harshnehal1996/ML_OPS/reports/README.md

 > *For our project we developed several images: one for training, inference and deployment.
 For example to run the*
 > *training docker image: `docker run trainer:latest lr=1e-3 batch_size=64`.
 Link to docker file: <weblink>*
 >
+> Answer:
-> Answer: We used seperate docker images for training and fast API predictions.
+We used seperate docker images for training and fast API predictions.
 The training docker image carried out dvc pull inside the docker image and ran the make_data.py and the train_model.py scripts to generate the trained model which is stored in a google cloud bucket.
 The second docker image carries out the inference and deployment by running the predict_model.py on Fast API to provide us predictions for images passed to it as input.
 To run the training docker: docker run -it gcr.io/snappy-byte-374310/segmentation_project /bin/bash To run the Fast API docker: docker run --name gcr.io/snappy-byte-374310/fastapi -p 80:80 myimage

 > The link to the docker files are:
       https://github.com/harshnehal1996/ML_OPS/blob/main/Dockerfile
       https://github.com/harshnehal1996/ML_OPS/blob/main/fastapi.dockerfile

---- question 15 fill here ---

 ### Question 16